lulf/dove/README.md

 Dove exposes three different APIs:

 * A connection API that allows you to send and receive frames defined as rust types.
 * A driver API that handles the processing logic of a connection and integrates with the tokio-rs MIO library.
+This is used by the client and server APIs.
-* (TODO) A simplified API for writing clients using async await.
+* A client API for writing clients using async rust.

 ## TODO

 * Cleaning up APIs (which parts should be private/public).
 * Cleaning up crate/module structure.
-* Use tokio-rs/mio IO library for polling rather our own polling.
-* Experiment with Rust async and write a good API.
 * TLS/SSL support
 * Improve SASL support (missing SCRAM* support)
 * Complete implementation of encoding+decoding for all AMQP 1.0 types.